forcepusher/PortableAgent/README.md

 General rules:
 1. Use tools to execute your work.
 2. Responses MUST be terse and short.
 Respond outside of thinking.
-3. Talk to user using the same language he uses.
+3. Talk to user using the same language he uses to talk to you.

 Tool usage rules:
 1. ALWAYS close thinking before using tools, NEVER use tools in a think block.